alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

     <figcaption><b>Figure 5</b>: Juanes network dismantling.</figcaption>
 </figure>

 While both methods are better than random node removal, the degree-based dismantling seems to work better.
 However, this comes at a greater cost.
 As we can see, even though the degree-based dismantling outperforms the GND method, its cost is always higher.
 Interestingly, for the Juanes network (<b>Figure 4</b>), we have a slightly different scenario.
-In this case, the GND cost is lower but still seems to works equally well compared to the degree-based approach.
+In this case, even though the GND cost is still lower, both aproachs seems to work equally well.

 <br>

 Overall, these two approachs can also be useful as baselines.
-The degree-based dismantling is always going to have a greater associated cost than the GND method.
-Costs curves from another approachs could also be compared against these two and this comparison may present an addional analysis for further consideration between costs and effectiveness.
+Costs curves from other approachs could be compared against these two and this comparison may present an additional analysis for further consideration between costs and effectiveness.

 <br>